AfricaAnimalsAsiaEuropeReptilesTurtles

 Life style

-During the day, the turtle basks in the sun, laying still on warm rocks.
-In the water, only its nose and eyes can be seen above the water surface, sometimes it hides among the floating vegetation.
-During hibernation, it is hidden in the mud, from which it crawls out only in late spring.
+During the day, the turtle basks in the sun, lying still on warm rocks.
+In the water, only its nose and eyes can be seen above the surface; sometimes it hides among floating vegetation.
+During hibernation, it remains hidden in the mud, from which it emerges only in late spring.

 Hierarchy

-Observation has shown that there is a hierarchy and will to dominate among males, especially in the mating season – they may act territorial during hunts.
-The resulting behaviors involve: stretching its neck, jerking and biting its opponents and other similar actions.
+Observations have shown that there is a hierarchy and desire to dominate among males, especially during the mating season.
+They may act territorially during hunts.
+The resulting dominant behaviors include stretching the neck, jerking movements, biting opponents, and other similar actions.
 Submissive behaviors have also been observed.

 European pond turtle